sirselim/jetson_nanopore_sequencing/live_basecalling.md

 : Guppy Basecalling Software, (C) Oxford Nanopore Technologies, Limited.
 Version 4.4.2+9623c16
 ```

+You'll notice that the output should be exactly the same, if it's not something has gone wrong.

-... and just to check the "MinKNOW version" once more:
+Now as a final check we can output the "MinKNOW version" once more:

 ```sh
 $ guppy_basecaller --version